-Christmas Crafts for Kids: Holiday Handprint Art
+Christmas Kids Crafts: Holiday Handprint Art

 It’s the holidays, and the kids will soon be out of school on a long—and possibly snowed in—winter break.
-To keep your little ones entertained while keeping yourself sane, check out these fun and easy Christmas crafts that will infuse your home with holiday cheer, requiring little more than a few simple supplies and your kiddos’ hands!
+To keep your little ones entertained while keeping yourself sane, check out these fun and easy Christmas kids crafts that will infuse your home with holiday cheer, requiring little more than a few simple supplies and your kiddos’ hands!

 This straightforward craft is ideal for younger children since it only requires a few steps and materials.
 Trace your child’s hands on various shades of green construction paper and cut them out.
 Glue the cutouts together so that they overlap in the shape of a circle.
 Cut out smaller red circles to tape around the wreath as holly berries.
 Place a red bow at the top of the wreath and hang it with red ribbon.